vnspoj/vnspoj.github.io/_wiki/others/maximum_average_segment.md

 ---
 layout: wiki
 wiki: true
-title: Search the subarray with the maximum/minimum sum
+title: "Search the subarray with the maximum/minimum sum"
 ---